verbb/user-group-field/docs/feature-tour/usage.md

 _Note: This check is always true for admins._

-You can also query a User Group Field based on the `uid` of a user.
+You can also query a User Group Field using the `uid` of a user group.

 ```twig
 {% set userGroup = craft.app.userGroups.getGroupByHandle('myUserGroup') %}